Learning Fair Classifiers with Partially Annotated Group Labels: Confidence-based Group Label Assignment

 \begin{prop} Assume $\mathcal{X}$ is partitioned into any two sets, $\mathcal{X}_L$ and $\mathcal{X}_U$.
 Let $\widetilde{P}(A|X,Y)$ be a modified version of $P(A|X,Y)$ as follows: {

 } We denote $\widetilde{P}(X|A,Y)$ as a modified data distribution of $P(X|A,Y)$ induced by $\widetilde{P}(A|X,Y)$.
-Then, for any classifier $f$, $\Delta(f,P)$ is the same as $\Delta(f,\widetilde{P})$ using the partial set $\mathcal{X}_L$. \end{prop} The proof is again given in \cref{appendix-sec:proof}.
-In practice, since the existing fairness methods use the relaxed version of DEO (\eg, by the finite-sample estimator of Hilbert-Schmidt Independence Criterion (HSIC)), our method can play as a regularization method to the group-unlabeled samples by assigning them to random group labels.
+Then, for any classifier $f$, $\Delta(f,P)$ is the same as $\Delta(f,\widetilde{P})$ using the partial set $\mathcal{X}_L$. \end{prop} The proof is in the Appendix.
+In practice, since the existing fair-training methods use a relaxed version of DEO, our method can play as a regularization method to the group-unlabeled samples by assigning random group labels.